saifkhan179/MyRepo/Building-Infra-with-terraform-advanced.md

 ![](https://qloudableassets.blob.core.windows.net/devops/OCI/Terraform/Images/ta7.PNG?sp=r&st=2020-02-22T00:48:09Z&se=2021-12-31T08:48:09Z&spr=https&sv=2019-02-02&sr=b&sig=9i7pPE%2FdI6%2BOE061SFcTfJS%2F6ILel%2Fp3B8pCRmOMKRM%3D)

 6. Switch to OCI Console.
-Click on the Menu button and Scroll Down to see ```Indentity``` under `Governance and Administration`.
+Click on the Menu button and Scroll Down to see ```Identity``` under `Governance and Administration`.
 Now click on Identity and then Compartments.
 You should see a list of Compartments.

 - Hover over your compartment OCID and click copy.
 Switch to Notepad and paste it.